Improved device-independent randomness expansion rates using two sided randomness: Discussion

 {\bf Additional note:} While completing this work a new paper appeared~\cite{TSBSRSL}, which also found numerical curves for $H(A|XYE)$ and used them with some new protocols to generate improved rates for DIQKD.

-\acknowledgements We thank Erik Woodhead for useful comments.
+\acknowledgements We thank Erik Woodhead for useful comments and Peter Brown for sharing his data used in Figure~\ref{fig:rates_conj}.
 This work was supported by the Quantum Communications Hub of the UK Engineering and Physical Sciences Research Council (EPSRC) (grant nos.\ EP/M013472/1 and EP/T001011/1).